 At the end of two minutes, an email prompt would appear asking people to sign up.
 In two weeks, over 100,000 people did.
 A few months later Calm.com was founded, with the intention of building on Tew’s website success.

 Even with a small staff size (50 in 2019), Calm struggled in the early years to break even.
 In an interview with Entrepreneur, Smith said the company was down to “a few thousands dollars” and had to reduce staff to keep the business afloat.
-It wasn’t until 2018 that meditation apps moved out of the niche app department and began making serious money.
+It wasn’t until 2018 that meditation apps started making serious money.

 Calm and Headspace, the leaders of the sector, only generated $70 million in 2017, but that ballooned 74 percent in 2018 to $122 million.
-The entire industry grew by 306 percent in that time, according to Sensor Tower, with thousands of apps hitting the iOS and Google Play store since 2015.
+The entire industry grew by 306 percent in that time, according to Sensor Tower, with five thousand new meditation apps launching since 2015.

 As Calm grew, so did its ambitions.
 In 2017, it won Apple’s App of the Year award, which propelled it ahead of its rival Headspace in downloads and revenue.
 It added Sleep Stories, which has become the app’s most popular segment, reaching over 140 million listens in 2018.